Canon 100D vs YI M1

 It is notable that the 100D has a microphone port, which is missing on the M1.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The M1 is a recent model that features in the current product line-up of YI.
 In contrast, the 100D has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 100D was succeeded by the Canon 200D.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and YI websites.

 Review summary: Canon 100D vs YI M1